jfoucher/planck-6502/docs/Hardware/index.md

 ### Expansion slot activation

-The 65C02 works with memory mapped input/output.
+The 65C02 CPU works with memory mapped input/output.
 This means that the CPU does not care what device is responding to what address range.
 To it, when it asks for data from a certain address, it's all the same whether that data comes from RAM, ROM, a temperature sensor or whetever else.
 This means that we need some external logic to activate certain devices when the CPU requests data from an address where we want that device to take control.

-In our case, the backplane has some logic that tells one of the expansion slots to activate when a certain address range is requested by the CPU.
+In our case, the motherboard has some logic that tells one of the expansion slots to activate when a certain address range is requested by the CPU.
 This address decoding, as it is called is taken care of by an ATF22V10, a [programmable logic chip](https://en.wikipedia.org/wiki/Programmable_logic_device) that can be thought of as an ancestor to FPGAs.

 This functionality could also be built from discrete logic chips, but using a PLD chip does three things for us:
 - First it saves board space.
 The functionality this single chip provides would need at least two or three chips to replicate with discrete logic
 - Secondly, it speeds up the response time.
 Each time a signal passes through a chip, it incurs a slight delay.
 So the fewer chips are on the path, the faster our computer can run.
 - Finally, it allows us to reprogram it to easily change the memory map of the system.

 In the default case, slot 0 responds in the address range `$FF80` to `$FF8F`, slot 1 to `$FF90` to `$FF9F`, etc until slot 5 at `$FFD0` to `$FFDF`.
 This address decoding can be reconfigured by simply reprogramming the PLD, giving quite a lot of flexibility to the system.

+You could for example assign a whole page (256 bytes) or more to each expansion slot, allowing the extension cards to have their driver in an on-board ROM.

 Here is the default expansion memory map in table form